ciscoheat/superforms-web/src/routes/concepts/timers/+page.md

 Submit the following form and play around with the different settings.
 Different loading spinners are set to display when `delayed` and `timeout` are true respectively.

-Submit multiple times to see the effect of the [multipleSubmits](/concepts/submit-behavior#multiplesubmits) option as well.
+The default [multipleSubmits](/concepts/submit-behavior#multiplesubmits) setting prevents the form from being submitted multiple times, until the `timeout` state is reached.
+Click multiple times to see the effect of that.

 <Form {data} />